robertpiosik/CodeWebChat/README.md

 | Diff        |     low     | modify, create, delete |

 <small>\* Requires the Intelligent Update API tool to apply.</small>

-> "Whole" and "truncated" edit formats are reliable with cheaper models, while "diff" is fast and may require a more capable one—like Gemini 2.5 Pro.

 **Guiding principles**